 You should create a Business Manager account if:

 - You manage more than one Business Page, and ads for each Page requires a different payment method;

-- You manage ads for someone else (eg., if you work for an agency or if you're an employee of a company), and don't want to use your personal Ad Account for that;
+- You manage ads for someone else (eg., like one of many digital marketing agencies, or if you’re an employee of a company), and don’t want to use your personal Ad Account for that;

 - You want other people to create ads for your business (eg., your teammate), and don’t want to share your login information with them to access your personal Ad Account.

 To create a Business Manager account, click here → ”Create Account”, and fill out the information about your business.

 When your Business Manager account is ready, you can:

 - Add, request access or create a new Business Page.

 - Add, request access or create a new Ad Account (this is where you can create a separate Ad Account for your business).